 Note: For more information, refer to Appendix B SPI Flash Tools.

 A script is provided that creates symbolic links.
-Run the script with the command: # ./sysimage/create-symlinks.sh
+Run the script with the command from /PATH/TO/BSP/ directory:

+./sysimage/create-symlinks.sh

 Ensure there is no whitespace around the values defined in the layout.conf file.